kircherlab/MPRAsnakeflow/docs/index.rst

     Berlin Institute of Health at Charité - Universitätsklinikum Berlin

 Usage
-    If you use this workflow in a paper, don't forget to give credits to the authors by citing the URL of the (original) repository and, if available, it's DOI. (see above)
+    If you use this workflow in a paper, don't forget to give credits to the authors by citing the URL of the (original) repository.

 Installation & Getting Started
     Instructions for the Installation of the program and some examples to get you started.